LostBeard/SpawnDev.BlazorJS.CodeRunner/README.md

 </ItemGroup>
 ```

 CodeRunner uses Microsoft.CodeAnalysis.CSharp.
-Microsoft now publishes that library one of their Azure Nuget package hosts, referred to as `dotnet-tools`.
+Microsoft now publishes that library on one of their Azure Nuget package hosts, referred to as `dotnet-tools`.
 That source has to be added to your project's `.csproj` file inside of a `<RestoreAdditionalProjectSources>` node.

 Add the package package source to your `Project.csproj`
 https://github.com/dotnet/aspnetcore/blob/main/NuGet.config